VimerArthur/ryansb.com/seminars/git/sources/branching.md

 ---

+# working with branches

+push one of your branches up to a remote

+	!bash
+	$ git push origin testfeature:experimental

+it's trivial to pull in the remotes of other collaborators

+	!bash
+	$ git checkout --track -b bacon rick/grill
+	$ git checkout -t bacon rick/grill

+to display all local branches

+	!bash
+	$ git branch
+		  master
+		* newgitseminar
+		  truncatehtml
+		  vanilla_960

+---

 # starting with branches

 ![](img/branching_intro.png)

+get a branch

 	!bash
 	$ git checkout branchname

----

-# commands
+create a new branch with name branchname

 	!bash
 	$ git checkout -b branchname
-	# creates a new branch with name branchname
-	# and switches you to it